How to Get Rid of Cracked, Dry Heels

 Dry, cracked heels are something many people struggle with year-round.
-They’re not only unsightly, but also can be uncomfortable, potentially affecting the way you stand and walk.
-During warmer weather, dry, cracked feet also affect your choice of footwear.
-After all, this can be an embarrassing beauty concern.
+They’re not only rough, but also can be uncomfortable, potentially affecting the way you stand and walk.
+During warmer weather, dry, cracked feet may also affect your choice of footwear.

-Although there isn’t much you can do to stop dry, cracked feet (especially on the heel of the foot) from occurring the first time, there are steps you can take to quickly return your feet to picture-perfect smoothness.
+Although there isn’t much you can do to stop dry, cracked feet from occurring the first time (especially on the heel of the foot), there are steps you can take to quickly return your feet to picture-perfect smoothness.
 What’s more, you can easily stay ahead of the problem so dry heels don’t remain a consistent bother.

 Here’s what’s easy to do at home to make cracked heels look and feel amazingly better:

 - Each night, after washing your feet (save time and do this quickly with a disposable cleansing cloth or antibacterial wipe), use a pedicure file—we like the ones from Microplane—on your heels.
 Use firm yet gentle pressure and stop if you feel any discomfort.